Experiential Learning Depot

 Step 4: Create Final Products

-Final product examples include a blog, an advertisement, a documentary, a photo journal, etc. Each of my themed project-based learning resources include final product options for students to choose from.
+Final product examples include a blog, an advertisement, a documentary, a photo journal, etc. Each of my themed project-based learning resources includes final product options for students to choose from.

 Drag and drop the "Final Product Deadline" element to an appropriate date.
 Make sure to communicate this deadline to students.
 You can also type in "final product work days" if that helps you stay organized.